abrambeyer/cms_hospital_general_info_file_downloader/README.md

 # cms_hospital_general_info_file_downloader

-The project collects and wrangles all archived Hospital General Information.csv files from cms.gov  (Centers for Medicare and Medicaid Services).
+The project collects and wrangles all archived Hospital General Information.csv files from cms.gov  (Centers for Medicare and Medicaid Services)  *[archive page](https://data.cms.gov/provider-data/archived-data/hospitals)*.
 The purpose of this project is collect all yearly revised files, join them together.
 Finally, perform and exploratory analysis of all CMS hospital Overall CMS Star Ratings.

+The data is made available by *[CMS.gov](https://www.cms.gov/Medicare/Quality-Initiatives-Patient-Assessment-Instruments/HospitalQualityInits/HospitalCompare)*

 The goal of this project is to better understand the CMS Star Overall Rating for all Medicare hospitals.